Learning leadership skills can nix imposter syndrome

 I didn't fit the "leadership" mold

-Recognizing how uncultured I was always brought out in me the feeling that I didn't fit in.
+When I recognized how uncultured I was, it always brought the feeling that I didn't fit in.
 It made me feel that I didn't have what it took to be at that leadership level.

 I suffered from Imposter Syndrome